Song of Love (1947 film)

-Plot summary
+Plot

-The film is a fictionalized romance set in the 19th century, focussing on musicians Clara Wieck Schumann (Katharine Hepburn), Robert Schumann (Paul Henreid) and Johannes Brahms (Robert Walker).
+In a fictionalized 19th century, musicians Clara Wieck Schumann, Robert Schumann, and Johannes Brahms are depicted.

 Clara takes a break from her thriving career as an acclaimed concert pianist to devote herself to her struggling composer husband Robert and their seven children.
 Johannes Brahms, Schumann's best student, takes a place in their home but falls in love with Clara and eventually realises he must move out.